decamaramp/datascience1repo/README.md

 # datascience1repo
-This is my practice repository
+This is my first practice repository